penske-media-corp/pmc-vvv/README.md

 Password: `pmcdev`

+## Import Data

+This outlines to process of exporting data from QA and importing into local.
+First thing you required is to have VPN access and a login to PMC QA server.
+If you need help getting setup, please ask in #engineering channel in Slack.
+Once you have access, you can use WP CLI commands to export a QA site database.

+1. SSH into PMC QA server, navigate to WordPress install of the site you wish to export database, and run the following command.
+    `wp db export ~/SITENAME.sql --url=SITENAME.pmcqa.com`
+2. This will place the file in your user directory at `/home/USERNAME/SITENAME.sql.
+You'll then want to copy this file to your local machine.
+    `scp -i key_file.pem username@hostname:/home/USERNAME/SITENAME.sql /path/to/local/file`

 ## Unit Tests

 For each site you provision, e.g. Sportico, you may run the theme and pmc-plugins unit tests by following the steps below.
 Do steps 1-3 once, and steps 4+ for each provisioned site, e.g. Sportico, WWD, etc..
 The basic concept here is that we copy the testing tools from wordpress-develop into each provisioned site.